CodePushGo/website/src/content/blog/en/setting-up-cicd-for-capacitor-apps.md

 For instance, teams leveraging Azure DevOps pipelines have automated processes such as sequential build steps and Xcode packaging.
 They also use parameterized environments for both development and production.
 This approach removes the need for manual Gradle and Xcode CLI operations, ensuring reliable artifact creation every time.

-These improvements lay the groundwork for streamlined update management when paired with Capgo.
+These improvements lay the groundwork for streamlined update management when paired with CodePushGo.

-### Capgo for Update Management
+### CodePushGo for Update Management

-Capgo works seamlessly with CI/CD pipelines to deliver instant updates while staying compliant with app store policies.
+CodePushGo works seamlessly with CI/CD pipelines to deliver instant updates while staying compliant with app store policies.
 Updates are only deployed after passing automated testing gates built into the pipeline.

 By combining automated builds with phased rollouts, teams achieve impressive results: **80% user coverage within 7 days** and rollback capabilities in under an hour.